unikent/blogs-mu-plugin/README.md

 ## <a name="misc">Additional Misc Functions<a>

+- Forces IE Edge rendering to prevent compatibility mode on *intranet* sites when within kent domain

 - Disables pingbacks globaly by filtering the XMLRPC method

 - Cleans up shortcode markup left behind by removal of the ShowHide plugin